 Only begin the process of surrendering your bird to PRH if alternative resources don’t address the circumstances you are experiencing with your bird.
 To surrender, set up an appointment with us by calling 678.346.5217.
-Complete and print out the required corresponding surrender form and bring it and a copy of your bird’s veterinary records with you to your appointment.
+Complete and send the surrender form along with a couple of pictures of your bird to Maria Sullivan.
+Please forward or bring any veterinary records with you as well.

 Found a stray parrot?

 It’s not often that this happens, but here’s what to do if you find a stray:

 Call your local animal control facility to see if a report was filed matching the description of the animal in your care.

 Check to see if its owner has filed a lost pet report on any local lost pet forums or places like Craigslist.
 Then reach out to http://www.911parrotalert.com/report-found-bird/ or go to Facebook 911 Parrot Alert (Official) to describe the found bird.

 If no report is found and/or you wish to bring the bird to PRH, call us at 678.346.5217.
 Our staff will explain the process and find a date and time for you to bring the bird in.